 See below for other requirements for septic systems with a treatment plant.

-Be aware of the requirements in the original septic tank permit from Manningham Council.
+Be aware of the requirements in the original septic tank permit from Manningham City Council.

 |Grease trap||A grease trap separates fatty wastes and oils from liquids.
 Grease traps have a concrete lid and are found outside near the kitchen sink.||Inspect regularly (at least every 3 months).
 Pump out as needed, usually every 6 – 12 months for domestic use|